hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 your Connections organization.

-Apart from these public repositories you can also create one or more repositories of your own and then those projects will become available on IBM Connections Cloud.
+Apart from these public repositories you can also create one or more repositories of your own and then those projects will become available to Customizer on IBM Connections Cloud.
 If you create a GitHub repo with Customizer content then the procedure to make it available under [github.com/ibmcnxdev](https://github.com/ibmcnxdev) is outlined as follows: